Teskh/WUPS/diagnostics/README.md

 4. Check the dimensional information is accurate
 5. Test the zoom button to focus on detected outlets in the 3D view

+**NR Operations Diagnostics:**
+1. Load `example.wup` or other files containing NR operations
+2. Run the NR diagnostics or all diagnostics
+3. Verify that control codes are validated correctly
+4. Check that structural member associations are identified
+5. Confirm edge distance calculations are accurate

 **General:**
 1. Test saving the report to a file
 2. Verify that the diagnostics panel UI works correctly